Toggle Contrast

 Supplementary guidance has been produced to support professionals in identifying, assessing and supporting people with multiple complex needs:

-To make a referral to the MARM Group please complete the Multi-Agency Risk Management (MARM) Group Referral Form and also ensure a risk assessment is submitted with the referral.
-Referrals should be sent by secure email to MARM@eastsussex.gov.uk
+To make a referral to the MARM Group please complete the Multi-Agency Risk Management (MARM) Group Referral Form.
+An agency’s risk assessment (or the risk assessment in the referral form) must be completed and submitted to the MARM with each referral.

 The Partnership Protocol 2022 - 24 sets out the commitment across the strategic partnership boards in East Sussex, including the Safeguarding Adults Board, the Safeguarding Children Partnership, the Safer Communities Partnership, the Children and Young Peoples Trust and the Health and Wellbeing Board.
 These partnerships are committed to ensuring that safeguarding is everyone’s responsibility and to working together at every level to keep people in East Sussex safe from harm and abuse, and to improve health and wellbeing.